jtkim-kaist/VAD/README.md

 ![alt tag](https://user-images.githubusercontent.com/24668469/32533149-5526a77e-c492-11e7-909f-a7c7983d9dd4.jpg)
 ## Training

-Current version only support DNN based training.
+Current version only supports DNN based training.
 We will update training script for other models.

 ## Recorded Dataset
 Our recored dataset is freely available: